Preparing students to serve Christ and His church through biblical, experiential, and practical ministry.

 Thesis Requirements

-- All students accepted into the ThM program are accepted into the course-based track of the ThM.
-In order to enter the thesis-based track of the ThM, the student, after successfully completing the appropriate Research Methodology course and at least one other course with a grade of “B” or higher, must make application to the academic dean by presenting a brief proposal of the thesis topic (no more than five [5] pages in length).
-This initial proposal must address the following elements:
+1. All students accepted into the ThM program are accepted into the course-based track of the ThM.
+To apply to enter the thesis-track of the ThM, the student must successfully complete the Research Methodology course and at least one other course within their concentration with a grade of “B” or higher.

-- The student must present his or her thoughts and research in an acceptable style and format.
+1. The student must present his or her thoughts and research in an acceptable style and format.
 The formatting is according to Kate L. Turabian: A Manual for Writers of Term Papers, Theses, and Dissertations (9th ed.).

-- The student should submit chapters to his or her advisor as they are completed for input and possible revisions.
+3. The student should submit chapters to his or her advisor as they are completed for input and possible revisions.

-- Deadlines for graduation or conferral of degree:
+Deadlines for graduation and conferral of degree

-- Failure to reach either of the above two deadlines will result in a delay of the student’s degree conferral or graduation.
+3. Failure to reach either of the above two deadlines will result in a delay of the student’s degree conferral or graduation.

 Tuition and Fees